yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     <h1>Welcome to Tailspin Toys v2!</h1>
     ```

-10. Now that you've completed the code change, click on the "Commit..." button on the top right side of the screen.
+10. Now that you've completed the code change, select the "Commit..." button on the top right side of the screen.

   ![On the screen, line 6 code change and the Commit button are highlighted.](images/stepbystep/media/image110.png "Completing the code change")

 11. This will present the Commit popup where you can enter a comment.
-Click the "Commit" button.
+Select the "Commit" button.

     ![On the popup, the Commit button is highlighted.](images/stepbystep/media/image111.png "Commit dialog popup")